rdeguz22/Profile-Repository/README.md

-# Portfolio
+# Ricardo de Guzman
+Computer Science and Business Administration Student at Northeastern University

-Projects from in and out of school
+This repository contains projects from in and out of school.
+Below are the links to the repositories from each of my classes.

 Repository from CS2500 Fundamentals of Computer Science 1: https://github.com/rdeguz22/CS2500-Fundamentals-of-Computer-Science-1